kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

     linkStyle 0,1,2,3,4,5 stroke:#888,stroke-dasharray: 5 5,stroke-width:2px
 ```

-Assume there are 2 LWS replicas of 3 pods each, and 3 nodes which each host 2 pods.
+Assume the following setup: there are 2 LWS replicas of 3 pods each, and 3 nodes which host 2 pods each.
 As in the diagram, node A hosts replica 0 pods 0 and 1, node B host replica 0 pod 2 and replica 1 pod 0, and node C hosts replica 1 pods 1 and 2.

 To protect at least one 3-pod replica in the current system, a user could try a PDB with `minAvailable: 3`.
 A node drain on node B would see that there will still be 4 pods remaining afterwards, and would evict replica 0 pod 2 and replica 1 pod 0 pods from node B, failing one pod in each replica.
 Technically the PDB was honored, but now both replicas have a failing pod and they both fail.

 After the change, a PDB with `minAvailable: 1` and `replicaKey` set would identify the LWS replicas, and determine that evicting the pods in node B would cause both replicas to fail.
 This violates the PDB, and the node drain would safely stop before eviction.